waelhammoudeh/overpass-c-queries/README.md

    An overpass query to retrieve street / road names within a specified bounding box.
 The query is implemented by getStreetNames() function.

+Update on January 23rd 2022:

+Modified xrds2gps program, removed call to "get street names".
+Modified overpass structures and type definition.
+Added midGps pointer to XROADS stucture, average of gps for found nodes is calculatted and stored for each XROADS.
+Added inputput files examples: example.big, example.lower and example.upper.
+The "big" file is split into two files with "lower" has the south part of big with smaller bounding box and the names of cross roads in that box.
+The same thing applies to "upper" but for the north half of big.
+The following 2 commands produce the same results:

+ $ ./xrds2gps  example.big
+ $ ./xrds2gps example.lower example.upper

+Well Known Text output have been changed to show midGps and bounding box from input files.
+Give that option a try with "-W" as in [ -W filename ].

+End January 23rd update.

 Last; nothing is perfect and everything can be improved.